Teddy55Codes/Blog/Posts/24.04/parallel-programming-in-dotnet.md

 This instance has an hourly costs of a whopping `9$`.

 ## Closing Notes
 This is the largest post i have made so far.
-Something i did expect is to learn a bit of R. I used it to create the graphics.
+Something i didn't expect, is to learn a bit of R. I used it to create the graphics.
 Honestly, i never expected to program anything in R.
 But R was perfect for this.
 I sometimes needed to tweak benchmarks, if i had to redraw the graphics every time i probably would have given up on making them.

 I found it impressive how well the .NET TPL performed with very high amounts of threads.